Gani122/roshambo/README.md

 # roshambo
-Creating a rock, paper, scissors (rps) game that plays in the console using html and javascript
+Creating a rock, paper, scissors game that plays in the console using html and javascript